dbcli/pgcli/DEVELOP.rst

 This will install the necessary dependencies as well as install pgcli from the working folder into the virtualenv.
 By installing it using `pip install -e` we've linked the pgcli installation with the working copy.
-So any changes made to the code is immediately available in the installed version of pgcli.
-This makes it easy to change something in the code, launch pgcli and check the effects of your change.
+Any changes made to the code are immediately available in the installed version of pgcli.
+This makes it easy to change something in the code, launch pgcli and check the effects of your changes.

 Adding PostgreSQL Special (Meta) Commands
 -----------------------------------------